Diane and Howard Wohl Fellowship Dr. Alexander Gogun

 He has been awarded several fellowships and awards, including, the Shklar Research Fellowship of the Harvard Ukrainian Research Institute on the topic of “Soviet Secret Services on the Occupied Territory of Ukraine, 1941-1944,” from October 2011 to March 2012 and a research scholarship from the Gerda Henkel Foundation (2008-2010) on the topic of “The kin.
 The Police and the Partisans, 1941-44.”
 Dr. Gogun has language skills in Russian, Ukrainian, German, English, Byelorussian, and Polish.

-For his Diane and Howard Wohl Fellowship, Dr. Gogun will research “Soviet Partisans and the Holocaust in Ukraine, 1941-44.”
+For his Diane and Howard Wohl Fellowship, Dr. Gogun researched “Soviet Partisans and the Holocaust in Ukraine, 1941-44.”